EXCLUSIVE-Commerzbank may pay $600 mln-$800 mln to settle US probe-sources

 Additional litigation costs of 300 million euros translate to charges of 0.26 euros per share, while Commerzbank's shares have lost 0.77 euros since the start of the week.

-Commerzbank shares closed down 2.04 percent on Thursday, underperforming the European banking sector, which was down 1.65 percent.
+By 0940 GMT on Thursday, Commerzbank shares were down 2.2 percent, underperforming the European banking sector which was down 1.2 percent.

 Among the violations being investigated are Commerzbank's transactions for the Islamic Republic of Iran Shipping Lines, one of the sources said.